Inspiration for Irrigation | Keeping Your Garden Green

 With drip irrigation, everything is placed above ground, so there is no digging or trenching required.
 Most systems come with perforated tubing in a medium brown color, which blends in with the dirt and mulch—and you can also cover the tubing with mulch to hide it and decrease evaporation.
 Irrigation kits are relatively easy to install: As you map out your yard space, identify the outside faucet that works best for the main connection.
 Attach your perforated tubing to the garden hose, and lay the soaker out exactly where you want it.
 Secure it with anchoring pins, using a few taps of a rubber mallet if needed.

 Note that drip irrigation systems work best on level ground, where water can be delivered evenly along the length of the tubing.
+Ensuring your water supply is regularly assessed and well-maintained significantly reduces the risk of breakdown or other issues.
+Get in touch with The Bore Company to discuss maintenance options.

 If your irrigation system doesn’t come with a water pressure regulator, it’s a good idea to add one.
 Pressure regulators will prevent damage to both the irrigation system and to pipes by controlling any high water pressure issues that arise, and will also help ensure even watering of plants.
 Most regulators come in set PSI rates (pounds per square inch) and are attached directly to the hose system, usually between a filter and the irrigation hose.